aryanjassal/chroma/README.md

 - Provide preset themes for quicker start with system theming (in progress)
   - Make user defined themes directory
   - Registry for theme names to parsed theme
-  - Themes are expected to export a `colors` table by default
   - Editing existing theme by requiring theme
     - Change imports
       - Merge namespace for themes (`chroma.themes` will include both user themes and builtin themes)